johannes-mueller/sunset/README.md

     * `day_color_temp`: the color temperature at daytime in Kelvin
     * `night_color_temp`: the color temperature at nighttime in Kelvin

-Besides the color temperature Redshift can also manipulate the brightness of the lights.
+Besides the color temperature Sunset can also manipulate the brightness of the lights.
 In contrast to the color temperature it does not shift the brightness continuously but drops the brightness of all lights at a given time.
 This is meant to be a soft reminder that it is time for you to go to